soulseekerr/eden/README.md

 - JSON-based Serialization for workflows and context

+**ThreadPool**
+The main thread pool implementation:

+- Starts n worker threads via std::jthread
+- Maintains a lock-free stack of tasks
+- Synchronizes threads using std::counting_semaphore
+- Supports graceful shutdown via RAII

+Construction:

+- Use explicit thread count or a provider

+- Enqueue:
+Push a job onto the atomic stack
+Signal the semaphore to wake up a thread

+- Worker Loop:
+Wait on semaphore
+CAS pop a task
+Execute the task, loop until cancelled

+- Destruction:
+Release all semaphores to unblock
+std::jthread automatically calls request_stop() and joins

 ✅ **Visual Workflow Editor**
 - Built with ImGui + ImNodes
 - Drag-and-drop graph layout